 Chevron has a 36.4 percent interest in Angola LNG Limited, which operates an onshore natural gas liquefaction plant in Soyo, Angola.
-The plant has the capacity to process 1.1 billion cubic feet of natural gas per day, with expected average total daily sales of 670 million cubic feet of natural gas and up to 63,000 barrels of NGLs.
+The plant has the capacity to process 1.1 billion cubic feet of natural gas per day.
 This is the world's first LNG plant supplied with associated gas, where the natural gas is a byproduct of crude oil production.
 Feedstock for the plant originates from multiple fields and operators.
-In early 2016, work was completed on plant modifications and capacity and reliability enhancements.
-Production restarted and LNG cargos resumed in 2016.
-Total daily production in 2016 averaged 171 million cubic feet of natural gas (62 million net) and 7,000 barrels of NGLs (3,000 barrels net).
+Total daily production in 2017 averaged 674 million cubic feet of natural gas (245 million net) and 27,000 barrels of NGLs (10,000 barrels net).